 Mergers And Acquisitions

 Changes in ownership often create misalignment between the previous brand and its new ownership branding.
-Finding a way to bring the two together where you retain your existing customer base while capturing a new audience is pivotal to ensuring the acquisition doesn’t hurt the brand’s performance.
+Finding a way to combine the two, retaining your existing customer base while capturing a new audience, is pivotal to ensuring the acquisition doesnโt hurt the brandโs performance.

 05.